 - Days on market (median) is 49.

 - Sales-to-list price ratio is 100%, meaning that homes are selling for approximately the full asking price.

 - Fairground is the most affordable neighborhood for homebuyers in Des Moines with a median listing price of $150,000.

 Key Market Stats:

 - Average rent in Des Moines is $1,210 per month for a 3-bedroom home, according to the most recent research from RENTCafé (as of October 2020).

-- Rents in Des Moines have stayed level over the past 12 months.
+- Rents in Des Moines have increased by 3% over the past 12 months.

 - Renter-occupied households make up 34% of the total occupied housing units in Des Moines.

 - Most affordable neighborhoods for renters in Des Moines include Oak Park, Highland Park, and Union Park where rents are $640 or less per month.

 - Downtown Des Moines, Historic East Village, and Sherman Hill are three of the most expensive neighborhoods in Des Moines for renters, with monthly rents of about $1,145.